kristiklemm/blog/source/2016-05-11-growth-takes-sweat-and-money.html.markdown

 ---
-title: Growth takes sweat and money
+title: Growth Takes Sweat and Money
 subtitle: What to outsource, and what to do yourself.
 date: 2016-05-11 22:53 +0000
 tags: Bootstrapping, Startups, Leadership